 The care of an African fat-tailed gecko is similar to that of a leopard gecko.
 A 20-gallon tank is sufficient, no special UVB lighting is required.
 A diet of gut-loaded, calcium-dusted crickets and other insects will suit them just fine.
 They are also quite docile but may take some time to adjust to handling, as they can be stressed more easily than a leopard gecko.

-African fat-tailed geckos have about the same lifespan as a leopard gecko and also grow to be about the same size.
+African fat-tailed geckos have about the same lifespan as leopard geckos and also grow to be about the same size.